Platform Capabilities & Constraints

 Queueable over Future

 Queueable Apex is the modern replacement for Future methods.
 It supports passing complex objects (not just primitives), chaining, and monitoring through AsyncApexJob.
-Default to Queueable unless you have a specific reason to use Future (such as calling from a trigger where simplicity is preferred).
+Default to Queueable unless there is a specific reason to use Future (such as calling from a trigger where simplicity is preferred).

 Platform Events and Change Data Capture